Sell a House With Roof Damage in Florida

 FHA loans require the roof to have at least 2 years of remaining useful life.
 VA loans have similar standards.
 Conventional lenders follow Fannie Mae and Freddie Mac guidelines that call for the roof to be "functional" with no active leaks and adequate remaining life.
 If your roof has visible deterioration, missing shingles, or an inspection report showing less than 3 years of life, most lenders will condition the loan on a roof replacement before closing.

-That condition kills the deal.
-The seller doesn't want to spend $15,000+ on a roof for a house they're trying to leave.
-The buyer doesn't want to pay for a roof on a house they don't own yet.
-Escrow repair holdbacks exist in theory, but most lenders in Florida won't allow them for full roof replacements because the scope is too large and the risk of cost overruns is too high.
+That condition can delay or stop a financed sale.
+The seller may not want to spend thousands on a roof for a house they're trying to leave, and the buyer may not want to pay for a roof on a house they don't own yet.
+Escrow repair holdbacks exist in some transactions, but full roof replacements can be difficult because the scope, insurance requirements, and cost overruns need to satisfy the lender.

 FHA/VA Requirements